bas-noorlander/LanAPI/README.md

 ##### Network
 * Internet class to easily open the default browser of the user and navigate to a website.
-* Retrieve item prices from rsbuddy's api
+* Retrieve item prices from rsbuddy's api (prices are cached once retrieved)
 * Easy InputStream creator
 * Download files to a local folder and read remote texts files and return as a string.
 * Dynamic signature class that is compatible with my Scripters' Stats and Signature Centre (TBA)